 Girls and Sex Education

 As part of our annual Mission of Healing Family Wellness Fairs next week, we will be distributing Days for Girls washable feminine hygiene kits.
-The kits will be given to girls ages 9 to 18 as part of a teaching charla (chat) about menstruation.
+The kits will be given to girls ages 9 to 18 as part of a teaching charla (educational conversation) about menstruation.

 Earlier this month, as pastors and leaders gathered to plan for this year's fairs, we shared an animated and difficult conversation about sex education and the realities of life for many girls in El Salvador.
 One pastor had experienced some negative aftermath following a Mission of Healing Family Wellness Fair in her community two years ago.
 A nearby school had sent groups of students in 7th through 9th grade to the fair with their teachers.
 The students participated in the sex education charla, and as part of the charla observed the proper technique for placing a condom over a rather large wooden penis.
 (This is an education charla which is done by health promoters from the church, and has been done across the country with youth groups and in schools.)
 Apparently when the young people told their parents, many had an extremely negative reaction against the Lutheran Church.